 Adoption fraud is a serious matter that takes an emotional and financial toll on its victims.
 If you suspect fraudulent adoption activity, you may wish to report the potential violation to your local police department, the FBI, state attorney general office, or National Fraud Information Center.

-Finally, if you have personally been affected by adoption fraud - especially after the exchange of money has already taken place - you may wish to speak with a knowledgeable adoption lawyer in your area who can discuss your legal rights and actions you may take.
+If you or someone you love has personally been affected by adoption fraud -- especially after the exchange of money has already taken place -- you may wish to speak with a knowledgeable family law attorney in your area who can discuss your legal rights and actions you may take.
 You can start the process with a free case review at no obligation to you.